 CCPA applies to all companies that serve California residents, whether they are based in California or not, which take in at least $25 million in annual revenue.
 This applies to total revenue, not just revenue in California.
 Companies of any size that have personal data from at least 50,000 people or that collect over half of their revenue from the sale of personal data must also comply with the law.

 Despite its broad scope, the law does create certain exemptions designed around HIPAA.
-For example, CCPA does not apply to “medical information” as defined in the California Confidentiality of Medical Information Act (CCMIA) or “Protected Health Information” (PHI) as defined in HIPAA, which is collected by a Covered Entity or business associate.
+For example, CCPA does not apply to “medical information” as defined in the California Confidentiality of Medical Information Act (CCMIA) or “Protected Health Information” (PHI) as defined in HIPAA, which is collected by a Covered Entity or business associate.¹

-What this means for HIPAA compliant businesses?
+What does this mean for HIPAA compliant businesses?